greyblake/nutype/README.md

 * If you enjoy [newtype](https://doc.rust-lang.org/book/ch19-04-advanced-types.html#using-the-newtype-pattern-for-type-safety-and-abstraction)
   pattern and you like the idea of leveraging the Rust type system to enforce the correctness of the business logic.
+* If you want to use type system to hold invariants
 * If you're a DDD fan, nutype is a great helper to make your domain models even more expressive.
 * You want to prototype quickly without sacrificing quality.